 The Origin of Bacon's Rebellion

 ----With most of the wealthy Grandees being exempted from paying taxes, the already poverty-struck commoners of Virginia were forced to bear the burden.
-According to the historical author Robert Beverly, in his article, The History & Present State of Virginia 1705, he presents the interesting fact that the separation of the Virginia colonies was, “contrary to the original Charters”, meaning that the colonies were in this way disregarding the original charter, and more importantly, showing the first indications of independence (5).
+In his article, The History & Present State of Virginia 1705, historical author Robert Beverly presents the interesting fact that the separation of the Virginia colonies was, “contrary to the original Charters”, meaning that the colonies were in this way disregarding the original charter, and more importantly, showing the first indications of independence (5).
 Ultimately, the overwhelmingly large gap between the rich and the poor caused tension between the two social classes and potentially led to serve as a spark for Bacon’s Rebellion (8).

 ----The many trade regulations and restrictions imposed by England played its own significant role in the formation of the revolt.
 The English acts of Parliament instituted policies which restricted many of the Virginian colonists’ trade and exports.
 A credible example of one of these policies is the Navigation Act.
 The Navigation Act of 1660 was a limitation policy established by the English Parliament with the purpose of restricting exports.
 This Navigation Act was one of the reasons why tobacco prices were substantially so low (9).
 Restrictions by English representatives of the colonies would have a potentially significant affect on commerce as well as the common people, a majority of who survived through agricultural farming.
 The Virginia colonies were represented by an English legislation and because of the restrictions, harsh policies, and heavy taxes, Nathanial Bacon easily convinced the common people and made out the governor of Jamestown, William Berkeley as the antagonist because he served as the closest connection with England.
 In the summer of 1676, the protest led by Bacon and his supporters against Berkeley became violent as they parade through Jamestown plundering many of the social elite’s estates (10).

-----Bacon’s Rebellion was an event that seemed to be inspired by a complication of economic and social issues such as Indian hostility, unjust colonial rule, extremely low price of tobacco, separation of the Virginia colonies, and the many trade regulations and restrictions imposed by England.
-Although this rebellion wouldn’t generally be deemed as successful, it was an essential period in American history and even thought to be a predecessor to the American Revolution.
+----“Bacon's Rebellion was probably one of the most confusing yet intriguing chapters in Jamestown's history”, insists prominent historian Susan MCculley.”
+It was an event that seemed to be inspired by a complication of economic and social issues such as Indian hostility, unjust colonial rule, extremely low price of tobacco, separation of the Virginia colonies, and the many trade regulations and restrictions imposed by England.
+Although there is a slew of information that is uncertain about this uprising, one fact that many historians agree on it that the rebellion wouldn’t generally be deemed as successful.
+Even so, it was an essential period in American history and even thought to be a predecessor to the American Revolution and the civil war (11).
 I personally believe that this event was one that shaped America into the nation that it is today.